 UPPERSIDE.
 Female black.
 Anterior wing crossed at the middle by a very broad band of orange, marked with three black spots (one within the cell), and deeply sinuated where it nearly touches two yellow spots on the middle of the outer margin.
 Posterior wing with the apex broadly orange, marked with a black spot.

-Expan.
-3{10} in.
+Expan. $3\frac{1}{10}$ in.
 Hab.
 Amazon.
+In the Collections of W. W. Saunders and W. C. Hewitson.